martinkadlec0/Smart-RSS/README.md

 is all-in-one solution for releasing new versions of the extension

 - increases extension version in manifest by semver `level`
-- checks if Chromium only Detector changed and if so
-    - increases Detector version in manifest by semver `level`
 - commits changes with relevant message
 - performs `prepare`
-- creates browser specific packages of the extension and if required
+- creates browser specific packages of the extension
-    - creates chromium package of Detector